meshtastic/firmware/docs/software/nrf52-TODO.md

 ## Items to be 'feature complete'

+- change packet numbers to be 32 bits
 - check datasheet about sx1262 temperature compensation
 - stop polling for GPS characters, instead stay blocked on read in a thread
 - use SX126x::startReceiveDutyCycleAuto to save power by sleeping and briefly waking to check for preamble bits.
 Change xmit rules to have more preamble bits.